narration-sd/astro-sani/src/README.md

 This is a helper package for integrating [Sanity](https://www.sanity.io/) with [Astro](https://astro.build/).
 It is not officially from Sanity but it is architected in the same way their official packages for frameworks like NextJS are.

+This version has been updated for Sanity 3.

 ## Installation

 ```bash